canonical-web-and-design/tutorials.ubuntu.com/tutorials/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 ### About the Canonical Distribution of Kubernetes

 This solution builds a highly available (HA) production ready Kubernetes cluster — with 2 masters, 3 workers, 3 etcd nodes and a load balancer for the HA control plane.
-It includes logging, monitoring, and the operational tools to automate deployment, scaling, and lifecycle management of your cluster.
+It includes logging, monitoring, scaling and the operational tools to automate deployment and lifecycle management of your cluster.

 Learn more about [The Canonical Distribution of Kubernetes](https://jujucharms.com/canonical-kubernetes/).
 Learn more about [Kubernetes](https://kubernetes.io/).